Lawn Mower Won’t Start

 Lawn Mower Won’t Start After Winter?

 Whether you’ve got a Toro lawn mower, a Briggs and Stratton lawn mower, or one of the other popular brands, the last thing you want once winter finally lifts and spring has sprung is a lawn mower that won’t start.
+Follow these tips to winterize your lawn mower and you’re far less likely to be dealing with such issues.

 Before you have a heart attack pulling on the rip cord, you’ll want to check the fuel, as well as the lawn mower carburetor.
 They’re the root causes of more than 80% of all lawn mowers that won’t start (plus snow blowers and most small engines in general).
 Below, we’ll walk you through the steps of how to start a lawn mower when it’s giving you grief.
 Check out how to tune up a lawn mower, too.